martens73/ScarFace/MANUAL.md

 * **Total Boron concentration:** default is Lee et al. (2010).
 * **pH scale:** in addition to 'total scale', 'seawater scale' and 'free scale' from the original 'seacarb' package, 'NBS scale' can be chosen as well.
 Default is 'total scale'.

 Once the desired choices were selected, the output values in the following table can be collected in an extra table.
 This facilitates the comparison of computed values from different input variables.
-The content of 'Collected output data' can be emptied or saved to the destination path as a csv file.
+There you can delete single or multiple rows by mouse selection and pressing 'Delete selected rows'.
+The content of 'Collected output data' can be saved to the destination path as a csv file.

 ### batch input
 The input data can also be read from an uploaded csv file (here you may choose between comma-, semicolon- or tab-separation).
 An example is given with 'Batch_example_comma.csv'.
 In the box 'Carbonate system parameters [INPUT]', define the pair of known carbonate system variables.
 Then define the input parameters by choosing the corresponding columns of the source table from the dropdown menu.
 For the pressure, use the radio buttons to select whether pressure or water depth is given in the source data. <br><br>